mdsufz/MuDoGeR/module_description.md

 In this step, a chain of processes is followed for one of the bins produced in **4.b**: **(4.b.1)** **GeneMark-EV** is applied for gene prediction. **(4.b.2)** Also, the contamination of the bins which were kept after the filtering is estimated by using **EukCC** tool (Saary et al., 2020). **(4.b.3)** The predicted genes from **GeneMark-EV** (Saary et al., 2020) are annotated with **Maker2** (Holt et al., 2011). **(4.b.4)** The completeness of the annotated proteins is measured using **BUSCO** (Simão et al., 2015).
 Finally, **(4.b.5)** the results from **BUSCO** and **EukCC** are combined.

-### 4.c: Selection of Eukaryotic Metagenome-Assembled Genomes and relative abundance (not done, so maybe more will written)
+### 4.c: Selection of Eukaryotic Metagenome-Assembled Genomes (not done, so maybe more will written)
 In this step, **(4.b.1)** a selection of Eukaryotic Metagenome-Assembled Genomes takes place.

 ## Module 5 Relative abundace (not finished yet)
 ### 5.a Relative abundance of Prokaryotic Metagenome-Assembled Genomes
-In this step,  **(5.a.1)** the relative abundance of Prokaryotic Metagenome-Assembled Genomes is calculated and **(5.a.2)** the relative abundance table of Prokaryotic Metagenome-Assembled Genomes is constructed.
+In this step the relative abundance of Prokaryotic Metagenome-Assembled Genomes is calculated.
 ### 5.b Relative abundance of Viral Metagenome-Assembled Genomes
-In this step,  **(5.b.1)** the relative abundance of Viral Metagenome-Assembled Genomes is calculated and **(5.b.2)** the relative abundance table of Viral Metagenome-Assembled Genomes is constructed.
+In this step,  **(5.b.1)** the relative abundance of Viral Metagenome-Assembled Genomes is calculated.
 ### 5.c Relative abundance of Eukaryotic Metagenome-Assembled Genomes
-In this step,  **(5.c.1)** the relative abundance of Eukaryotic Metagenome-Assembled Genomes is calculated and **(5.c.2)** the relative abundance table of Eukaryotic Metagenome-Assembled Genomes is constructed.
+In this step,  **(5.c.1)** the relative abundance of Eukaryotic Metagenome-Assembled Genomes is calculated.
+### Construction of relative abundance table
+In this step the relative abundance table is constructed.

 ## References (still working on)